-Like most writers, you may sometimes have to contend with the nagging voice of self-doubt.
+Like most writers, you may sometimes struggle with self-doubt.
 Yet step one in learning how to write a novel entails learning to differentiate between constructive (self) criticism and unproductive criticism.
-Even if you are critical of your own work to the point of creative obstruction, there are techniques that can aid you in quieting that voice so you can get on with your writing:
+Even if you are critical of your own work, here are tips to boost your writing confidence:

 Don’t compare yourself to writers you admire

 Contrary to what many beginning writers may believe, doubt plagues writers at every stage of their careers.
 Writers who persist and succeed often still struggle with confidence, but the difference between those writers and the ones who give up is often their ability to control negative thought patterns.
 Some ways of controlling those thoughts can work for negative thoughts in general, but some are specific to writing:

 One of the first points to remember is that you should not compare your first or early drafts with the polished work of other writers.
 Most of us know the feeling of staring in despair at a few lines or paragraphs we’ve struggled to put together only to find them lacking in comparison to the prose of our favourite writers.
 What we forget is that when we pick up a published novel, we are not just reading the most polished work by that writer.
 The work has also had the input of at least one editor and possibly also a literary agent and the writer’s own test or beta readers.
 It doesn’t make sense to compare our early efforts to a final product like this.